Aykan-Hub/customer-interactions/README.md

 The `decision tree` model is outperforming other models and it is not sensitive to multicollinearity, I have not checked how sensitive to multicollinearity other models are, I will remove multicollinearity in the datasets and try those models as next steps.
 Decision tree is slow to train but k-Nearest Neighbors model is slow on execution, Logistic Regression model is the fastest but worst performer in this round.

-Another uncertainity in datasets may affect model results when the same set of `features overlapping` with different classes, I will implement this check in the exploratory data analysis in the next phase.
+Another uncertainity in datasets may affect model results when the same set of `features` overlapping with different classes, I will implement this check in the exploratory data analysis in the next phase.

+The models are binomial currently, in the next phase I will try out multinomial models to predict negative experiences.